 Hysterectomy.
 The uterus is removed through an abdominal incision or through the vagina.
 It can take several weeks for a woman to recover from a hysterectomy, but there will be no recurrence of fibroids and no chance of uterine cancers.
 Hysterectomies can often be done laproscopically or vaginally; in rare cases, an abdominal incision may be necessary.

-As a regional and national leader in women’s health, we offer multiple opportunities for patients to participate in clinical trials, which currently include MRI-guided high-intensity focused ultrasound (HiFU).
-Future trials may include fibroid medications.
+As a regional and national leader in women’s health, we offer multiple opportunities for patients to participate in clinical trials.
 To learn about our current clinical trials, please call 503 418-4500.